Department of Geography, University of Kentucky: Early 2020s: COVID-19 and environmental studies

 The arrival of COVID-19 in Kentucky led to the first video conference meeting for the entire department (with over 30 participants) on 25 March 2020.
 On May 6, 2020, the department conducted a virtual graduation ceremony/Semple Day (renamed Geography in the Bluegrass Day) to recognize the accomplishments of graduating students.
 After over 40 years of service to the department, Gary Shannon retired in June 2020.
 Jonathan Phillips retired after his last semester of teaching in the Fall of 2020.
 The interdisciplinary major of environmental and sustainability studies moved under the department's administration, led by efforts of Betsy Beymer-Farris.
 This followed a revision of the undergraduate major in the summer of 2020, including the offering of a new minor in urban studies.
 A new online graduate program in applied environmental and sustainability studies (AENS) was also launched, with support from a postdoctoral hire: Kathryn Gillespie (Washington).
 In 2022, Matthew Wilson was appointed as interim chair, and Jack Gieseking and Katie Gillespie left the program.
 To support AENS, Clare Beer (UCLA) was hired as a visiting assistant professor in 2023, leaving after one semester.
 Wilson was named the chair and Abdul Aijaz (Indiana) was hired into a VAP position, 2023–2024.
 In February 2024, Patricia Ehrkamp was elected as the President of the AAG (American Association of Geographers) for a one-year term, following her one-year term as Vice President of the AAG in 2023.
 In 2024, Rich Donohue and Betsy Beymer-Farris left the program, while Sopheak Chann (Sydney) was hired as an instructor in political ecology, and Alicia Barceinas Cruz (Wisconsin) was hired to deepen offerings in environmental studies, with her research in the political ecology of borders.
+Rich Schein retired at the end of the 2026 academic year.
+Tony Stallins was named the next department chair, and the department launched a new undergraduate major in Mapping & GIScience.